Back

 Enhanced engagement

 The education sector averages 28.5% email open rates and 4.4% click-through rates.
 Segmented campaigns consistently beat these numbers by a significant margin.
-The difference between relevant and irrelevant content is massive.

 Improved conversion rates